 Aquatic therapy is NOT for everyone.
 Those with an extreme fear of water are expected to have greater outcomes with alternative therapies.
 Also, individuals with any infections, open wounds, influenza, urinary tract infections, vomiting, or incontinence should not participate in aquatic therapy.

-Wright Physical Therapy offers comprehensive aquatic and land-based programs for orthopedic and sports related injuries.
-Please contact us at firstname.lastname@example.org or email@example.com with further questions about our aquatic program.
+Wright Physical Therapy offers comprehensive aquatic and land-based programs for orthopedic and sports-related injuries.
+Click here for more information about our aquatic programs, to find a Wright Physical Therapy location near me.